-Volume of water distributed each day m 3 Minimum number of samples per year < 100 1 100 - < 1.000 2 1.000 1 + 1 for each 1.000 m 3 /day and part thereof of the total volume a) In the water ex ETAP or water tower:
+Volume of water distributed each day m 3 Minimum number of samples per year < 100 1 100 - < 1.000 2 1.000 1 + 1 for each 1.000 m 3 /day and part thereof of the total volume

 - (1) When a ETAP does not exist, the minimum frequency indicated for the check monitoring at the ETAP will be added to the minimum frequency set out in paragraphs b) and c) in keeping with what the health authority establishes. - (2) When an ETAP exists the minimum frequency in reservoirs it could be reduced as far as the health authority establishes.